mathesar-foundation/mathesar-wiki/projects/installation-documentation-improvements.md

 - **Issues**: [GitHub meta issue](https://github.com/centerofci/mathesar/issues/2789)

 ## Timeline
-This project should take **3 weeks** for the features to be implemented, tested, reviewed and additionally **1 weeks** for final testing, so **4 weeks** in total.
+This project should take **3 weeks** for the features to be implemented, tested, reviewed and additionally **1 week** for final testing, so **4 weeks** in total.
 Testing will start happening in  parallel as soon as a documentation gets completed.

 | Date       | Outcome                                                                                                                                                                                                                                                          |